Leave a Message

 What "Move-In Ready" Really Means, and Whether a Move-In Home Is Right For You

-The short answer: A move-in ready home is one where a buyer can occupy it immediately without making major repairs or updates.
+Move-in ready definition: A move-in ready home is one a buyer can occupy immediately without making major repairs or updates.
 All systems (plumbing, HVAC, electrical) are functional, the home meets current safety codes, and the cosmetic condition is clean and presentable.

 Does it mean no work at all?
 Not necessarily.
 It means no required work.
-Cosmetic preferences (paint colour, light fixtures, landscaping) are common even in truly move-in ready homes.
+Cosmetic preferences (paint, fixtures, landscaping) are common even in truly move-in ready homes.

 Researching or Ready to Buy?

-If you know what move-in ready means but aren't sure whether to pay the premium or renovate — the Valuation Matrix below will help you decide in 60 seconds.
+If you know what move-in ready means but are not sure whether to pay the premium or renovate, the Valuation Matrix below will help you decide.

 Or contact Casselyn directly for a personalised shortlist.